-IIFL Securities' institutional broking franchise business services over 850 domestic and foreign clients, and provides comprehensive research coverage in over 260 stocks in more than 20 sectors, which accounts for over 75% of India's market capitalization.
-The investment banking business was ranked first in terms of number of IPOs launched in 2022 and continues to have a strong presence in equity capital markets.
+IIFL Securities' institutional broking franchise business services over 860 domestic and foreign clients, and provides comprehensive research coverage in over 270 stocks in more than 20 sectors, which accounts for over 75% of India's market capitalization.
+The investment banking business was ranked first in terms of number of IPOs launched in fiscal year 2023 and continues to have a strong presence in equity capital markets.